clr2of8/DPAT/README.md

 secretsdump.py -system registry/SYSTEM -ntds "Active Directory/ntds.dit" LOCAL -outputfile customer
 ```

-If you would like to include the password history, the following command can be run.
+If you would like to report on password history, include the `-history` flag as shown below.

 ```sh
 secretsdump.py -system registry/SYSTEM -ntds "Active Directory/ntds.dit" LOCAL -outputfile customer -history
 ```

-Note: Try using `impacket-secretsdump` instead of `secretsdump.py` on Kali Linux if secrectsdump.py can't be found
+Note: Try using `impacket-secretsdump` instead of `secretsdump.py` on Kali Linux if secrectsdump.py can't be found.

 The command above will create a file called "customer.ntds" which you will use with this tool (DPAT) as well as for password cracking.
 You can now proceed with your password cracking efforts to create a crack file in this format (which is the default output of the Hashcat tool):